indiwatte/Astro_portfolio/src/content/projects/firstproject.md

 ---
-title: "First Project"
+title: "My First Project"
-description: "This will be a description for my first project."
+slug: "firstproject"
 ---

-This will be a description for my first project.
+This is the description for my first project.